PierrickPochelu/word_tree_label/README.md

 </p>

 <b> We can observe super-classes are better described when we add their sub-classes information in the learning process. </b>

+More complex decision logic are possible, like "at least N path among M with N<M", but not possible apriori with softmax layer build to choose one decision to each stage of decision tree.

 <h2> References </h2>